Home > Sociology MCQ Questions and Answers

 Familistic, contractual and compulsory systems of interaction

-Who among the following was the first one to use case study method in social research?
+Who is regarded as the first to apply the case study method in the field of social research?

 Frederic Le Play